mkdocstrings/griffe/docs/guide/users/public-apis.md

 The third and next users of your CLI as API are your users: just as you made your own life easier, you made their life easier for when they want to call some subcommands of your tool programmatically.
 No more messing with lists of strings without autocompletion or linting, no more patching of `sys.argv`, no more following the maze of transformations applied by this fancy CLI framework before finally reaching the crux of the subcommand you want to call, no more trying to replicate these transformations yourself with the CLI framework's API to avoid copy-pasting the dozens of lines you're only interested in.

-> RECO: **Our recommendation — Decouple command-line parsing from your CLI entrypoints.**
+> GRIFFE: **Our recommendation — Decouple command-line parsing from your CLI entrypoints.**
 > Do not tie the command parsing logic with your program's logic.
 Create functions early, make them accept arguments using basic types (`int`, `str`, `list`, etc.) so that your users can call your main command or subcommands with a single import and single statement.
 Do not encode all the logic in a single big `main` function.
 Decoupling the CLI-parsing logic from your entrypoints will make them much easier to test and use programmatically.
 Consider your entrypoints part of your API!
 >
 > Our CLI framework of choice if [Cappa](https://pypi.org/project/cappa/).